πŸ”§ Expert automotive guides trusted by 250,000+ readers monthly

 Remove the fuse-box cover and use the diagram on the cover or your owner’s manual.
 Look for labels such as TOW TAIL, TOWING, TOW BRK, TAIL, or TOW BK/UP, depending on your model year and symptom.

 Pull the fuse straight out and inspect the metal element.
-If it has a broken element or dark mark, replace it with a fuse of the same amp rating only.
+If you see a broken element or dark mark, replace it with a fuse of the same amp rating only.

 Reinstall the cover and test the trailer running lights.
 If the new fuse blows right away, stop and inspect the trailer wiring, connector, and ground for a short.